 Furthermore, Jerusalem is viewed as the gatekeeper to the current U.S. administration, and the normalization of ties, however tepid, suggests that it has the military and political ability to limit Iran’s rise.
 The unwillingness to put the Palestinian issue above Arab states’ interest suggests that the alliance between Israel and the GCC will likely persist over the near term – and this has been proven by the UAE-Israel deal.
-However, the amicable relationship between other GCC countries and Israel might remain under wraps for a while depending on the reaction of the Muslim world and their own citizenry to the UAE-Israel deal.
+However, these growing Arab-Israel relations might remain under wraps for a while depending on the reaction of the Muslim world and their own citizenry to the UAE-Israel deal.
 If Israel is not bound by international law, there is no saying what the repercussions for any future divergence with the Gulf States will be.
 However, this is not currently included in GCC geopolitical and political calculus.

-So far, Israel’s formal annexation of the West Bank and the absence of a temporary freeze to settlement building do not trump security concerns posed by Iran.
-The trust-deficit between the GCC and Israel appears to be addressed due to aligned objectives concerning Iran’s regional influence, with the former being drawn to Israel’s model of development as a possible remedy to changing oil demand.
+So far, Israel’s formal annexation of the West Bank and the absence of a temporary freeze to settlement building (all part of the Israel Palestine conflict) do not trump security concerns posed by Iran.
+The trust deficit between the GCC and Israel appears to be addressed due to aligned objectives concerning Iran’s regional influence, with the former being drawn to Israel’s model of development as a possible remedy to changing oil demand.
 While economic pragmatism suggests that the GCC states stand to benefit from such an alliance with Israel, the Arab spring was a dismal reminder of the power of protests.

 As Washington’s diplomatic reluctance in the region grows, GCC member countries must determine the future of regional stability.
 It is not clear whether Israel’s role can be easily disentangled as that of the U.S., and whilst the future will determine the extent of GCC–Israeli relations, one cannot stress the need for caution.
 Overstating their alliance as a tool to blunt Iran’s military brinkmanship and self-sufficiency could be viewed as inhumane by a majoritarian Muslim citizenry.
 The economic relationship will, however, be viewed as necessary, since Gulf nations with sovereign wealth funds would invest in Israeli start-ups and beckon technology and skills transfers for their youth workforce.